flycheck/flycheck/doc/manual/usage.rst

    Otherwise, do not integrate in standard error navigation, and let these functions only navigate compilation mode errors.

-   Changes to this variable only take effect when enabling Flycheck Mode.
+   Changes to this variable only take effect after re-enabling :ref:`flycheck-mode` with :el:command:`flycheck-mode` again.

 Visible compilation buffers take precedence over Flycheck navigation.
 If such a buffer is visible, :kbd:`M-g n` and :kbd:`M-g p` will ignore Flycheck errors and